apache/druid/docs/tutorials/tutorial-query.md

 ## Query SQL from the Druid console

-The Druid console includes a view that makes it easier to buid and test queries, and view their results.
+The Druid console includes a view that makes it easier to build and test queries, and view their results.

 1. Start up the Druid cluster, if it's not already running, and open the Druid console in your web